-Remote Start Comfort Sys.
+Remote Start Comfort Sys. - If Equipped

 When this feature is selected and the remote start is activated, the heated steering wheel and driver heated seat features will automatically turn on in cold weather.
+In warm weather, the driver vented seat feature will automatically turn on when the remote start is activated.
 These features will stay on through the duration of remote start or until the key is turned to RUN.
 To make your selection, press and release the SELECT button until a check-mark appears next to the feature showing the system has been activated or the check-mark is removed showing the system has been deactivated.

-Horn With Remote Lock
+Horn with Remote Lock - If Equipped

 When this feature is selected, a short horn sound will occur when the RKE transmitter LOCK button is pressed.
-This feature may be selected with or without the Flash Lamps with Lock feature.
+This feature may be selected with or without the Flash

+Lamps with Lock feature.
 To make your selection, press and release the SELECT button until a check-mark appears next to the feature showing the system has been activated or the check-mark is removed showing the system has been deactivated.